Frequently Asked Questions for Prospective Physics Majors

 Who can I speak with in your department to learn more about the physics major?

-Dr. Severson is currently the Department Advisor.
-He would be happy to meet with prospective students.
-Make an appointment by contacting him at email@example.com.
+Currently Drs.
+Qualls, Severson and Shi are the Department Advisors.
+They would be happy to meet with prospective students.
+Make an appointment by contacting one of them.
 All members of the Department faculty are also available to talk with you.

 Who can I speak with in your department about my interest in declaring this major?